 Taxation concessions available for some associations

-To qualify for these tax concessions, an organisation must be a not-for-profit organisation.
-A not-for-profit organisation is one that does not operate for the financial gain of its members.
-(See Incorporated Associations for more information on being a not-for-profit association.)
+To qualify for these tax concessions, an organisation must be a not-for-profit organisation which does not operate for the financial gain of its members.
 Incorporated associations are by legal definition not-for-profit organisations, and therefore many will be eligible for one or more tax concessions.

-Many incorporated associations are also charities.
-In broad terms, a charity is a fund or an institution that pursues one or more charitable purposes that are of public benefit.
-According to the ATO, for an organisation to be a charity, it must:
+A charity is a fund or institution that pursues charitable purposes that are of public benefit.
+To be recognised as a charity by the ATO, and therefore eligible for charity tax concessions, an organisation must:

 - be not-for-profit;

-- have a sole purpose that is a charitable purpose under the law.
+have a purpose that is a charitable purpose under the law; and

 In terms of Australian taxation law, charitable purposes are those directed towards:

-the relief of poverty.
-Associations formed for relieving poverty will be charitable, as long as the benefit is provided to persons in a particular class and not for the benefit of a particular poor person.
+- the relief of poverty where the benefit is provided to persons in a particular class.

-Sporting, recreational, cultural, social, political or promotional purposes are not considered charitable.
+Sporting, recreational, social, political or promotional purposes are not considered charitable.